dewanganmohit/NewsReader/README.md

 - [ViewModel] - Holds UI-related data that isn't removed when the UI is changed.
 - [ViewBinding] - Makes it easier to build code that interacts with views by creating a binding class for each XML layout file in that module.
 - [Jetpack Navigation] - Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app
-- [Glide] - An image loading and caching library for Android focused on smooth scrolling
+- [Glide] - An image loading and caching library for Android focused on smooth scrolling.
-- [Extension Function] - Kotlin gives the programmer the ability to add more functionality to the existing classes, without inheriting them.

 ### Reference
    [ViewModel]: <https://developer.android.com/topic/libraries/architecture/viewmodel>